- Sliding is a one of the most important tools that a good ball player must possess

 When to Begin Sliding Towards a Base

-The general guideline is to use a player’s own height to determine the distance.
+There is no hard set rule but the general guideline is to use a player’s own height to determine the approximate distance.

 For example, if a player is 5 feet tall, he should begin to slide a bit shorter than 5 feet away from the base.